OPEN-NEXT/Skillmatching/README.md

-# Semantic skillmatching in Open Source Hardware (OSH) Project Communites
+# Semantic skill matching in Open Source Hardware (OSH) Project Communities

 - This repository handles the third workpackage (WP3) of the [OPEN!NEXT project](https://opennext.eu/) to serve possible solutions for Open Source Hardware Commmunity needs.
 - OPEN!NEXT received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 869984.